escobard/ethereum-apps/notes.md

 		- Then an additional set of time is taken distributing the solution (or the new block in the blockchain) to other nodes.
 		- To check avarage block times for Ether, we can check: https://etherscan.io/chart/blocktime

+### NETWORKS

+- Every network contains nodes, which a are managed by one or many users
+- There can be many networks, but there is only one main network which is where real monitery transactions take place

+### ETHER ACCOUNTS

+- Every account contains the following identifying pieces of data:
+	+ account address: like an email, which can be shared with anyone in the world to identify your account 	- this can be copied from metamask
+		- a single account can be used for any other network:
+		- multiple accounts can be created quite easily
+	+ public key: this and the private key are used to authorize the sending and receiving of transactions to your account
+		- the public key is used to receive transactions
+	+ private key:
+		- the private key is used to send transactions - VERY IMPORTANT TO KEEP PRIVATE KEY SECRET

+### TRANSACTIONS

+- Sending ether tokens from one account to another
+	- requires the user account to receive tokens
+- takes some ammount of time
+- tokens within test networks are worthless, and only used for testing purposes
+- breakdown of a transaction:
+	1) submit on the form
+	2) address / account sent to backend server
+	3) backend server used web3 library to create a 'transaction' object
+		+  What is a transaction object?
+			+ record that describes one account attempting to send money to another account
+			+ this is then sent to the ether network to be processed
+				- each transaction has the following properties:
+					- nonce: this number states how many times a SENDER has sent a transaction.
+					- to: address of the account, where this money is being sent to
+					- value: the ammount of ether to send to the target address defined in the to property
+					- gasPrice: ammount of ether the sender is willing to pay per unit gas to get this transaction processed.
+					- startGas/gasLimit: unit of gas that this transaction can consume
+					- VRS: cryptographic pieces of data that can be used to generate the senders account address - generated from the senders private key.
+	4) backend server sent transaction object to the ether network, (in our case the rinkeyby test network for now)
+	5) backend server waits for transaction to be confirmed:
+		+ Why did we wait?
+			- cryptocurrency creators knew they had to create a system robust enough to handle billions or trillions of dollars of value being transfered between people every day - this is the answer to why transaction handling is so complex and necessary to the crypto(eco)system.
+			- transaction handling by the ether network:
+				1) transaction enters the network, connecting to a specific NODE which is connected to the specific network.
+				2) the NODE contains an entire copy of the blockchain(for now, a blockchain is described simply as a database) and receives your transaction
+					- the node can process multiple transactions at once
+					- it then compiles the list of transactions into a block:
+						- this block is then validated, and it goes through a long process.
+							- this is the process known as MINING - the calculations taken to validate the block, are how users MINE a crypto currency.
+	6) Once transaction is confirmed, it sends the transaction data to the corresponding users
+- A rule that will ALWAYS hold true within this ecosystem is that to update any data on the blockchain, we have to submit a transaction request.

 ### SMART CONTRACTS:

 - Think of a Smart contract as an account, like the one created on MetaMask.